 - For industry by adopting green chemistry, material reduction and by designing products for reuse;

-- For governments and policy makers by setting targets, by defining appropriate product labeling to inform and incentivize change, funding academic research and technological developments.
+- For governments and policymakers by setting targets, by defining appropriate product labelling to inform and incentivize change, funding academic research and technological developments.

 - These measures must be considered within a framework of lifecycle analysis and this should incorporate all the key stages in plastic production, including synthesis of the chemicals that are used in production, together with usage and disposal.

 A voter is the central unit of Democracy.
 National Voter’s Day connects voters with the electoral process and renews both, their relevance and contribution to the democracy.